Emotional and financial wellbeing

 Intimacy

 The stress of a cancer diagnosis and the side effects of treatment may affect your sex life and it is difficult to know who to get advice from.
 It may be beneficial to discuss with family, friends or a professional to get support.
-You may find the resources below also helpful:
+You may also find the resources below also helpful:

 Last published